Amkeni Malindi

 The law was inherited from the British during the colonial period, in which the English criminal law was imposed upon Kenya.
 Kenya retained its colonial-era penal code upon independence and continues to criminalise same-sex sexual activity today.

 There is some evidence of the law being enforced in recent years, with LGBT people occasionally being subject to arrest under the criminalising provisions, though reports suggest that police more often use laws criminalising ‘loitering’, ‘solicitation’, and ‘impersonation’ to arrest LGBT people.
-There have been consistent reports of discrimination and violence being committed against LGBT people in recent years, with high-profile attacks against LGBT refugees in Kakuma Refugee Camp.
+There have been consistent reports of discrimination and violence being committed against LGBT people in recent years, including high-profile attacks against LGBT refugees in Kakuma Refugee Camp.

 In February, the Kenyan Supreme Court ruled that the National Gay and Lesbian Human Rights Commission (NGLHRC) must be allowed to officially register as a non-governmental organisation (NGO).

-In their judgment, the Supreme Court judges held that, ‘(…) it would be unconstitutional to limit the right to associate, through denial of registration of an association, purely on the basis of the sexual orientation of the applicants.’
+In their the Supreme Court judges held that, ‘(…) it would be unconstitutional to limit the right to associate, through denial of registration of an association, purely on the basis of the sexual orientation of the applicants.’

 Importantly, they also ruled, ‘Given that the right to freedom of association is a human right, vital to the functioning of any democratic society as well as an essential prerequisite enjoyment of other fundamental rights and freedoms, we hold that this right is inherent in everyone irrespective of whether the views they are seeking to promote are popular or not.’

-The Supreme Court is the apex court in Kenya, meaning that the ruling is final and concludes a legal case lasting ten years.
-MP Peter Kaluma however filed a legal challenge against the Supreme Court decision.
-In September, the Court upheld its February judgment, thus reaffirming the constitutional right to association of the NGLHRC.
+In September, the Kenyan Supreme Court upheld its February judgment, thus reaffirming the constitutional right to association of the NGLHRC.
 The Supreme Court found that Mr Kaluma’s application was a ‘disguised appeal’.
-The Court further declared: ”The applicant is an Advocate of the High Court of Kenya and a Member of Parliament.
+The Court further declared: “The applicant is an Advocate of the High Court of Kenya and a Member of Parliament.
 He ought to have known that his application was misconceived ab initio.”

 On 22 March, the Court of Appeal upheld (by a majority of 3 to 2) a 2015 High Court judgment that the NGO Coordination Board’s refusal to register National Gay and Lesbian Human Rights Commission (NGLHRC) was in violation of the right to freedom of association (Article 36) and equality before the law/freedom from discrimination (Article 27) under the Kenyan Constitution.
 In responding to the judgment, the Executive Director of NGLHRC, Njeri Gateru, said: “The judges have chosen to stand by the constitution that allows for like-minded persons to meet and organise, formally.
 The ruling only brings inclusivity and sets a positive precedent for other rights organisations, in Kenya and around Africa.”

-Following delays earlier in the year, on 24 May, the Kenyan High Court held that Sections 162 and 165 of the Penal Code, which criminalise consensual same-sex intimacy, do not violate the Kenyan Constitution.
+Following earlier in the year, on 24 May, the Kenyan High Court held that Sections 162 and 165 of the Penal Code, which criminalise consensual same-sex intimacy, do not violate the Kenyan Constitution.
 In particular, the Court found no violations of the prohibition against discrimination, the right to health, the right to fair trial, the right to freedom & security of the person, the prohibition of cruel, inhuman or degrading treatment or punishment, freedom of conscience, religion, belief and opinion, the right to dignity and the right to privacy.

 In addition, the Court held that the challenged provisions were not unconstitutional by virtue of being vague.
 With regard to privacy and dignity in particular, the Court reasoned that, in light of the Article 45 of the Constitution – which defines marriage as between people of the opposite sex and identifies the family as “the natural and fundamental unit of society and the necessary basis of social order” – they could not strike down Sections 162 and 165, as it would lead to the recognition and encouragement of same-sex unions.
 They also placed emphasis on the deliberate (and recent) drafting of the 2010 Constitution, in particular with regard to marriage under Article 45.
 Notably, they also asserted that there was no conclusive scientific consensus that homosexuality, or same-sex attraction, is innate.